 What is high-altitude sickness?

 As the name implies, altitude sickness is a series of physical discomfort when someone gets to a place with a high elevation, usually 2,700 meters (8,859 feet) and up.
-Especially for those who live on the plain and get used to a low altitude, it’s not easy to accept the sudden change of the elevation, where the content of the Oxygen in the air becomes much lower and the weather turns to extremely dry.
+The average altitude of Tibet is more than 4,000 meters (13123.36 feet), so especially for those who live on the plain and get used to a low altitude, it’s not easy to accept the sudden change of the elevation, where the content of the Oxygen in the air becomes much lower and the weather turns to extremely dry.

 What are the symptoms of getting high-altitude sickness?

 Headaches, fast heart beating, loss of appetite, difficult to breathe are mild symptoms when someone is getting altitude sickness.
 And they may always feel thirsty, dizzy, or tired, hard to fall asleep or could not sleep well at night, etc. The symptoms usually will disappear within one or two days, which varies with different individuals.